LoylP/Human_Action_Recognition/README.md

 - Next.js: For frontend development and deployment.

 ## Installation
+This file needed in main directory: https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-w6-pose.pt You can install and store with config/yolov7-w6-pose.pt
 #### You can run with docker:
 ```bash
 # 1. Clone the repository: